Solar Halos: What Are They, and How Do They Appear?

 There is another type of solar halo that occurs during an eclipse, one which has to do with the Sun’s corona.
 The corona, which is Latin for ‘crown’, is the gaseous outer atmosphere of the Sun.
 Although it is always hanging around the surface of the Sun, we normally cannot see it due to the brightness of the Sun’s light.

 A solar eclipse halo occurs during a total solar eclipse, during the moments when the Moon passes in front of the Sun.
-When the Moon blocks the circumference of the Sun, thus blocking out the light being emitted by the Sun, the corona becomes visible.
+When the Moon blocks the Sun, thus blocking out the light being emitted by the Sun, the corona becomes visible.
 This halo appears as a hazy white cloud surrounding the blacked-out Sun.

 Scientists use total solar eclipses as an opportunity to study the Sun’s atmosphere, from the temperature of the surrounding atmosphere to the intensity of the radiation it produces.
 These observations can help us gain a better understanding of the Sun’s behavior, including its impact on space travel and communication systems here on Earth.